deepaksood619/deepaksood619.github.io/docs/psychology/mental-models.md

 ![image](../media/psy-Mental-Models-image1.jpg)

+### 64/4 Rule

+4 percent of your activities create 64 percent of the revenue for your business.
+Make it your goal to give all your time to your 4 percent.

+By doubling the 80-20 rule, you get 4-64 rule

+Top 4% gives 64% revenue

 ## Priming Effect

 The priming effect occurs when an individual's exposure to a certain stimulus subconsciously influences his or her response to a subsequent stimulus.
 These stimuli are often related to words or images that people see during their day-to-day lives.